SomerEsat/ethereum-staking-guides/README.md

 d) Head over to the [Prysm Labs Discord](https://discord.gg/YMVYzv6).

-e) Ask one of the mods nicely to transfer you some ETH and paste your address.
+e) Ask one of the mods nicely to transfer you some ETH and paste your Goerli ETH wallet address.

 f) If you are planning on running multiple validators ask for what you need (32 x number of validators).